 All new students must present proof of immunizations and health insurance before they will be cleared to register for classes.
 These requirements are strictly enforced by the University.
 The Health Information/Immunization form can be downloaded HERE.
 The online Health Insurance Verification process can be completed HERE.
 If you have questions about either of these requirements, please call 850.644.6573.

-Students will be sent an email to their FSU email address that includes a parking permit to be used during the orientation session, a campus parking map, and a link with directions to campus.
-During the academic year, all students pay a transportation fee as part of their tuition/fees which provides access to campus and city bus service and a student parking decal.
-Parking decals (or an orientation parking permit) are required when parking in non-metered spaces.
-Parking decals for the academic year may be obtained by a student via the Transportation Services website (http://transportation.fsu.edu/Parking) after he/she has registered for classes.
+Students will be sent an e-mail to their FSU e-mail address that includes a parking permit to be used during the orientation session, a campus parking map, and a link with directions to campus.
+Students are expected and encouraged to share this information with any guests attending orientation with them.
+During the academic year, all students pay a transportation fee as part of their tuition/fees which provides access to campus and city bus service and a virtual student parking permit.
+Virtual Parking Permits for the academic year may be obtained by a student via the Transportation Services website (http://transportation.fsu.edu/Parking) after they have registered for classes.
 Please familiarize yourself with campus parking rules to avoid citations.

 Send an official copy of all transcripts, CLEP, IB, and AP test results to the Office of Admissions and consider bringing an extra copy of each (just in case) with you to orientation.
 If you took college coursework in high school, you must request that the college send an official transcript to Florida State University’s Office of Admissions.
 The same goes for any transfer coursework you are trying to declare from other colleges and universities.

 If assistance is needed during orientation, a special accommodations request can be submitted through the online orientation registration system or by contacting New Student & Family Programs.
 These accommodations cover a wide array of needs, such as language interpretation, visual, auditory, physical, and dietary to name a few.
 New Student & Family Programs will provide reasonable accommodations if requested one week before the scheduled orientation date.
-If a request is made without one weeks’s notice, accommodations will be met as possible.
+If a request is made without one weeks’s notice, all efforts will be made to provide the requested accommodations.